Stronger Together (book): Publication

 The work is of the "campaign book" genre.
 As The New York Times described it, "Candidates often release hurriedly-written books during their campaigns, often aimed at spreading their message and attracting publicity, rather than topping the best-seller charts."

 Announcement of the book was first made on August 4, 2016.
 The publisher, Simon & Schuster, had put out all five of Clinton's previous books.
 In part, publication of the book was intended to highlight what the authors saw as the policy richness of Clinton's 2016 campaign, and the Clinton-Kaine team's readiness to assume office, in contrast to Donald Trump's 2016 campaign, which was seen by writers for CNN and The Washington Post as comparatively "policy-light".

 Upon its release, which with its September 6 publication date came later in the election cycle than usual for books of this ilk, Clinton told reporters that the book was intended to be "our blueprint for America's future.
 We wanted voters to be able to find, in one easy place, all of the various plans and policies that I've been talking about throughout this campaign."
-Kaine emphasized that the book had a positive message about the country's future, unlike what he said was the pessimistic vision put forth by Trump's 2015 book Crippled America.
+Kaine emphasized that the book had a positive message about the country's future, unlike what he said was the pessimistic vision put forth by Donald Trump's 2015 book Crippled America.
 The campaign chose the slogan and title "Stronger Together" from 85 possibilities; it was used on the campaign aircraft, campaign bus, and in a series of policy speeches.